Keystone Typewriter

 1898

-and rails that disintegrate over time.
-Shown here is a limited edition model of
+carriage and rails that disintegrate over time.
+Shown here is a limited

-the Keystone with copper striping that decorated the lid between its keyboard
+edition model of the Keystone with copper striping that decorated the lid

 Send comments and e-mail to Anthony Casillo: typebar@aol.com